reinhart1010/nix/docs/en/common/rspec.md

 Behavior-driven development testing framework written in Ruby to test Ruby code.
 More information: <https://rspec.info>.

-- Initialize an .rspec config and a spec helper file:
+- Initialize an .rspec configuration and a spec helper file:

 `rspec --init`